 Mount Takao (高尾山, Takaosan) is one of the closest natural recreation areas to central Tokyo, offering beautiful scenery, an interesting temple and attractive hiking opportunities.
 Although outside the city center, the mountain is still located within metropolitan Tokyo and takes only 50 minutes and 390 yen to reach from Shinjuku.

 Considered a sacred mountain, Takaosan has been a center of mountain worship for more than 1000 years.
 Yakuoin, an attractive temple, stands along the trail near the mountain's summit, and many visitors stop there to pray to Shinto-Buddhist mountain gods (tengu) for good fortune.
 Statues of the gods, one with a long nose and one with a crow beak, can be found at the temple and also other spots around the mountain.

 Due to its proximity to central Tokyo, Takaosan can get very crowded on weekends.
 It is especially busy during the second half of November, when the mountain's scattered autumn colors cause it to become one of Tokyo's most popular koyo (autumn foliage) spots.
 Consequently, you are well advised to visit Takaosan during the week if you are looking for a break not only from the concrete but also the crowds of Tokyo.

 Keio Railways offer the cheapest and fastest connections to Takaosan.
 Direct semi-limited express trains, which take about 50 minutes and 390 yen, leave the underground Keio Shinjuku station every 20 minutes.
 Takaosanguchi Station, the train's terminal station, is located at the foot of the mountain.

-The JR alternative is by Chuo Line from Shinjuku to Takao Station (550 yen, about 40 minutes), where you transfer to the Keio Line and ride one more station to Takaosanguchi Station (130 yen, 3 minutes).
+Alternatively, the JR Chuo Line connects Shinjuku to Takao Station (550 yen, about 40 minutes), where you must transfer to the Keio Line and ride one more station to Takaosanguchi Station (130 yen, 3 minutes).

 information source: japan-guide.com